timetag/timetag.github.io/docs/workflow.rst

-Add a "Display Panel"
+Add Script Panel
 -----------------------
-In the ``Display Panel`` you tell ETA to run your analysis and define what happens with the result.
+In the ``Script Panel`` you tell ETA to run your analysis and define what happens with the result.

 A minimum example that saves the data as an Origin-compatitable ``*.txt`` file looks as follows: